qylu4156/qylu4156.github.io/docs/projects.md

 **This section of my website is currently under construction!
 I have listed brief summaries of projects I've completed, but am in the process of updating the corresponding detail pages for each.**

-Note: I changed my first name late 2022 so some of my previous work is credited under a different name.
+Note: I started going by my Chinese name in late 2022, so some of my previous work is credited under a different first name.

 ## Work Projects